Minden Blake: Battle of Britain

-Within days of his arrival, Blake destroyed his first enemy aircraft, a Junkers Ju 88 bomber, near Trevose Head on 21 August.
-A few days later he shared in the destruction of a Dornier Do 17 light bomber.
-In September, No. 238 Squadron moved to RAF Middle Wallop, in Hampshire.
-Being much closer to London, it began to be called upon to assist No. 11 Group in defending the southeast of England.
-On 14 September, he destroyed a Ju 88 over Brooklands in Surrey.
+Within days of his arrival, Blake achieved his first aerial victory, when he shot down a Junkers Ju 88 medium bomber to the north of Trevose Head on 21 August.
+Six days later he shared in the destruction of a Dornier Do 17 medium bomber.
+In September, No. 238 Squadron moved east to the RAF's Middle Wallop station, in Hampshire.
+Being much closer to London, it began to be called upon to assist No. 11 Group in defending the Luftwaffe's campaign against the city and on 11 September, Blake destroyed a Ju 88 over Brooklands in Surrey.

-The following day, Battle of Britain Day, No. 238 Squadron was scrambled to help protect London from a large bombing raid.
+In the mid-afternoon of 15 September, what is now known as Battle of Britain Day, No. 238 Squadron was scrambled and sent eastwards to help protect London from a large Luftwaffe attack, involving nearly 120 bombers accompanied by over 400 fighters.
 Blake led the squadron into an engagement with Heinkel He 111 medium bombers over Kenley.
-He claimed a destroyed He 111, which crashed on an airfield in Sussex.
-His own aircraft had been damaged in the attack and he made an emergency landing close by his victim.
+He destroyed one He 111, the resulting wreckage crashing on an airfield in Sussex.
+His own aircraft was damaged in the encounter and he made an emergency landing close by his victim.

 Later that month, the original commander of No. 238 Squadron returned to duty.
 Blake, promoted to acting squadron leader, took over as commander of No. 234 Squadron.
-Part of No. 10 Group and operating from Middle Wallop, it had suffered a number of losses and had moved to Cornwall for a rest period.
-The operational tempo was much lower and it was not until 24 November that Blake helped shoot down a Dornier Do 215 bomber.
-At the end of the month, the squadron provided a covering escort for the destroyer HMS Javelin, damaged in an encounter with German destroyers, into Plymouth.
-German Do 17 bombers mounted an attack on Javelin but Blake shot down one bomber and damaged another.
+This was part of No. 10 Group and operated Supermarine Spitfire Mk I fighters from St Eval.
+Having suffered a number of losses while based at its previous station, Middle Wallop, the move to Cornwall was for a period of duty at a lowered operational tempo, with fewer sorties.
+On 24 November Blake shared in the destruction of a Do 17 near Falmouth.
+On 29 November, the squadron provided an aerial escort for the destroyer HMS Javelin, damaged in an encounter with German destroyers, as the ship made its way into Plymouth.
+Several Do 17s mounted an attack on Javelin but Blake shot down two of these.
+After the ship arrived in Plymouth, the commander of Javelin, Captain Louis Mountbatten, personally thanked Blake for the squadron's efforts.